GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

     * PNG does not apply any lossy compression algorithms beyond the choice of the size of the color palette.
     As a result, it will produce the highest quality image, but at a cost of significantly higher filesize than other formats.
 Use judiciously.
     * WebP has a lossless encoding mode that may be more efficient than PNG.
-Use either of these lossless image codecs where possible.
     * If the image asset contains imagery composed of geometric shapes, consider converting it to a vector (SVG) format!
     * If the image asset contains text, stop and reconsider.
 Text in images is not selectable, searchable, or "zoomable".
     If you need to convey a custom look (for branding or other reasons), use a web font instead.